|Rev. 28, December 2015|

 Emergency Response Planning Guidelines (ERPGs).
 ERPGs are produced by the American Industrial Hygiene Association (AIHA) Emergency Response Planning Committee (see AIHA ERP Committee Procedures and Responsibilities).

 Temporary Emergency Exposure Limit (TEEL) data sets.
 TEELs are developed by the DOE Office of Emergency Management (NA-41).
-The procedures for developing TEELs in Rev. 27 are updated from the procedures described in DOE-HDBK-1046-2008, Temporary Emergency Exposure Limits: Methods and Practice.
-A revision to DOE-HDBK-1046 is under development.Requests for chemical additions to the PAC dataset, questions related to the current PAC values, or any other comments are welcome.
+The procedures for developing TEELs in Rev. 28 are updated from the procedures described in DOE-HDBK-1046-2008, Temporary Emergency Exposure Limits: Methods and Practice.
+A revision to DOE-HDBK-1046 is under formal DOE publication review.
+The draft Handbook is available at https://www.standards.doe.gov/pdfs/RevCom-1-5216-DOE-HDBK-1046-YR-draft.pdf.Requests for chemical additions to the PAC dataset, questions related to the current PAC values, or any other comments are welcome.
 Please send your requests, questions, or comments to the PAC development team at email@example.com or use the form provided on the SCAPA webpage (https://orise.orau.gov/emi/forms/TEELRequestForm.html).

 |SCAPA Home | Chemical Mixture Methodology | DOE Chemical Safety|